Shona language: Varieties

 Subdialects: Gova, Tande, Tavara, Nyongwe, Pfunde, Shangwe.

 Languages with partial intelligibility with Central Shona, of which the speakers are considered to be ethnically Shona, are the S15 Ndau language, spoken in Mozambique and Zimbabwe, and the S13 Manyika language, spoken in eastern Zimbabwe, near Mutare specifically Chipinge.
 Ndau literacy material has been introduced into primary schools.

 Maho (2009) recognizes Korekore, Zezuru, Manyika, Karanga, and Ndau as distinct languages within the Shona cluster.

 Phonology

 Shona allows only open syllables.
 Consonants belong to the next syllable.
 For example, mangwanani ("morning") is syllabified as /[ma.ᵑɡwa.na.ni]/; Zimbabwe is /[zi.ᵐba.ɓwe]/.
 Shona is written with a phonemic orthography, with only slightly different pronunciation or grammatical differences according to variety.
 Shona has two tones, a high and a low tone, but these tones are not indicated in the standard writing system.

 Vowels

 Shona has a simple 5-vowels system: /sn/.
 This inventory is quite common cross-linguistically, with similar systems occurring in Greek, Spanish, Tagalog, Swahili and Japanese.
 Each vowel is pronounced separately even if they fall in succession.
-For example, Unoenda kupi? ("Where do you go?") is pronounced /[u.no.e.nda.ku.pi]/.
+For example, Unoenda kupi? ("Where do you go?") is pronounced /[u.no.e.ⁿda ku.pi]/.